arduino/docs-content/content/hardware/02.hero/boards/uno-r4-minima/tutorials/dac/dac.md

 ## Goals

 In this article, you will learn:
-- About the DAC feature onboard the UNO R4 Minima,
+- about the DAC feature onboard the UNO R4 Minima,
 - differences between PWM and DAC techniques,
 - how to generate a waveform (sine),
 - how to output this waveform on a piezo speaker.